Component sizes for large quantum erdos renyi graph near criticality: Introduction

-Our proofs evolve around an exploration process which is a tool to estimate the size of a connected component in random graphs.

-Rest of this paper is partitioned into two parts.
-In Section \ref{sec:crit:scale}, we shall prove Theorem \ref{thm:crit:size} by adapting the ideas set forth in \cite{nach-peres1} to our model.
-The primary idea is to cleverly construct two counting processes which stochastically dominate (from above and below) the original counting process which determines the size of the component.
-This way we avoid the process of precise counting, and the difficulties associated with it.
+In Section \ref{sec:crit:scale} we prove Theorem \ref{thm:crit:size} by adapting to our context the ideas set forth in \cite{nach-peres1}.
+Specifically, the main task here is to construct a pair of manageable auxiliary counting processes, which are not too far apart, while stochastically dominating (from above and below, respectively), the counting process that determines the size of our components (thereby circumventing much of the difficulty associated with the precise counting).

-However, the same cannot be done in proving Theorem \ref{thm:joint:cgs}, since it requires precise estimates, rather than crude upper and lower bounds.
-In Section \ref{sec:joint:cgs}, we shall put together the proof of Theorem \ref{thm:joint:cgs}, which is presented in multiple steps, leading to the main result.
-Two of the main results, which set our analysis apart are Propositions \ref{prop:nu-m} and \ref{prop:nu-1-0}, which are statements about the number of vertices which have already been visited once, twice, or more number of times.
-These crucial estimates brings our analysis one step closer to that of \cite{aldous}, and allows us to follow the program of \cite{aldous}.

-In Sections \ref{subsec:brownian:excursions} and \ref{subsec:surplus:edges}, we prove the convergence of breadth first walk and the process of marking surplus edges to appropriate continuous time analogs, respectively.
-Finally, in Section \ref{subsec:joint:convergence}, we collate all the results, and prove Theorem \ref{thm:joint:cgs}.